 Tips on How to Reduce Air Consumption During Scuba Diving

 Are you frequently the diver that runs out of air fastest?
 If you regularly end up being the one to end a dive first, then check out the tips below that will help you reduce your air consumption during diving.
-Have a look at what you can do to change that situation.
+Have a look at what you can do to change so that you’re improving your air consumption.

 - 1 Why bother to improve your air consumption?